OctopusDeploy/Architecture/Steps/Components/StepPackages.md

   |-- stepB/...
 ```

 Step Packages can contain multiple steps.
 Each step's code should live in its own seperate folder.
-By convention, each logitcal step is identified by locating it's `metadata.json` file, and then finding the required sibling code files alongside it within the same folder.
+By convention, each logical step is identified by locating it's `metadata.json` file, and then finding the required sibling code files alongside it within the same folder.

 Each Step within a package must declare the following code files: `executor.ts`, `inputs.ts`, `logo.svg`, `metadata.json`, `validation.ts`, and `ui.ts`.